Zelenskiy gives his first interview with Russian journalists: “This is not just a war. Everything is much worse”

 Zelenskiy spoke Russian throughout, his main language, although he turned to colleagues off camera to ask for a precise translation into Russian of the occasional Ukrainian word.

-The use of the Russian language was one theme in the conversation as one of the Kremlin’s demands is the restoration of Russian as an official language.
+The use of the Russian language was one theme in the conversation, as one of the Kremlin’s demands is the restoration of Russian as an official language.
 Zelenskiy said that some Russians would be embarrassed now to speak Russian after the violence that Russia has brought down on Ukraine.

 Russian President Vladimir Putin talks about the “Russian World”, the “Slavic brotherhood” and the need to defend the needs of Russian speakers, but said the Kremlin’s action smacks of domination.

-Zelenskiy talked about the difference between “power” (vlast) and the people (narod), which are different to the similar democratic concepts familiar in the west as they are rooted in the Soviet legacy.
+Zelenskiy talked about the difference between “power” (vlast) and the people (narod), which are different to the similar democratic concepts familiar in the West, as they are rooted in the Soviet legacy.

 Zelenskiy challenged the Russian government’s claim that there is no sense of national identity in Ukraine.

 Zelenskiy confirmed that Russian forces now control Mariupol and that its waterways are mined.
-He added that attempts to send in humanitarian aid to the beleaguered defenders of the city resulted in the shooting of the truck drivers.
+He added that attempts to send in humanitarian aid to the beleaguered defenders of the city had resulted in the shooting of the truck drivers.

-Attempts to evacuate Mariupol resulted with refugees being redirected to Russian territory, including 2,000 children.
+Attempts to evacuate Mariupol resulted in refugees being redirected to Russian territory, including 2,000 children.
 He claimed Russia is “stealing” children and treating the refugees as an “exchange fund.”

 Zelenskiy said he is in contact with the defenders in Mariupol and it was their decision to stay to defend the wounded and bury the dead.
-He described “piles of bodies” left in the streets of the city that include dead Russian soldiers and accused the Russian army of “doing nothing” about their dead.
+He described “piles of bodies” left in the streets of the city that include dead Russian soldiers, and accused the Russian army of “doing nothing” about their dead.

 Zelenskiy said that as part of the talks with the Russian peace negotiators Kyiv tried to reach a deal to bury the dead of both sides, but the Kremlin refused all requests.
-Zelenskiy refers to the Russian soldiers as “children” noting that many of them were born in 2003-4 and that the Russians had offered trash bags instead of body bags to remove the corpses.
+Zelenskiy refers to the Russian soldiers as “children”, noting that many of them were born in 2003-04 and that the Russians had offered rubbish bags instead of body bags to remove the corpses.

 Zelenskiy asked what the Russians are fighting for, saying that intercepted communications show the Russian forces are completely demoralised.

-The president said that Russia is using a scorched earth strategy that reduces cities to rubble and that the images seen on social media do not capture the level of destruction.
-He added that the government has not shared some of the most graphic images as they are so terrible.
+The president said that Russia is using a scorched–earth strategy that reduces cities to rubble and that the images seen on social media do not capture the level of destruction.
+He added that the government has not shared some of the most graphic images, as they are so terrible.

-The war is going on just as Ukraine’s planting season begins and highlights that Ukraine feeds Europe and the Arab world.
+The war is going on just as Ukraine’s planting season begins and he highlighted that Ukraine feeds Europe and the Arab world.

-The interviewers ask how Zelenskiy and the Ukrainian people feel about Russians and if it is possible to normalise relations after the war.
-Zelenskiy answers that many Ukrainians considered the annexation of Crimea as a “misunderstanding” and felt that an understanding must be reached.
+The interviewers asked how Zelenskiy and the Ukrainian people feel about Russians and if it is possible to normalise relations after the war.
+Zelenskiy answered that many Ukrainians considered the annexation of Crimea as a “misunderstanding” and felt that an understanding must be reached.
 But he went on to say this invasion is a “cultural rupture.”

 Zelenskiy says he is grateful for the support of Russian individuals, but is deeply disappointed with those that support the war.
 He says it is too easy to attribute it to propaganda.

-Zelenskiy supports cultural boycotts saying that Russia uses sport to promote its prestige and those athletes have to acknowledge their role in this.
+Zelenskiy supports cultural boycotts, saying that Russia uses sport to promote its prestige and those athletes have to acknowledge their role in this.

-Zelenskiy rejected the idea that there is no point in Russians speaking out against the war and that if it only changes one person’s mind it is worth it.
+Zelenskiy rejected the idea that there is no point in Russians speaking out against the war, and that if it only changes one person’s mind it is worth it.

-On the issue of talks, Zelenskiy says there was no real start to the talks as they were public ultimatums designed to help Russia in the information war.
+On the issue of talks, Zelenskiy says there was no real start to the talks, as they were public ultimatums designed to help Russia in the information war.
 He complained that the Russians make a lot of “broad demands” that are designed to drag the process out.
 He said Kyiv is used to this from the years of negotiations over the Minsk process.

 Zelenskiy claims they have found ceremonial uniforms amongst the captured Russian soldiers’ kit and that Russia was planning victory parades through captured Ukrainian cities.